mjang/docker-1/apache-agent/README.md

 Docker Image to install the OpenAM 4.x Agent for Apache 2.4 httpd server

-This has not been tested yet - and most certainly needs updating to make it functional
+This has not been tested yet - and most certainly needs work to make it functional

 The strategy is to have this image bootstrap apache + the agent with just enough configuration so  it can locate and connect to an OpenAM server.
 The remaining agent properties will be set by the OpenAM server.